Sikh intervention in Gilgit: Aftermath

-Karim Khan was killed in 1844, and his son Muhammad Khan II succeeded him.
-However, the Sikh occupation continued until the first Anglo-Sikh War.
-After their defeat, the Sikhs were forced to cede Kashmir to the East India Company, which later sold it to Gulab Singh, making him the Maharaja of Kashmir.
-The Sikh soldiers stationed in Gilgit were subsequently replaced by Dogra soldiers.
-In 1851, Muhammad Khan II was defeated by Gohar Aman, and the Dogra garrison was annihilated.
-The Dogras were unable to reclaim Gilgit until 1856, following the death of Gohar Aman.
+Karim Khan was killed in 1844 during a military engagement, and was succeeded by his son, Muhammad Khan II.
+Sikh control over Gilgit nevertheless continued until the outbreak of the First Anglo-Sikh War.
+Following their defeat, the Sikhs were compelled to cede Kashmir to the East India Company, which subsequently transferred it to Gulab Singh, making him the Maharaja of Jammu and Kashmir.

+The Sikh garrison stationed in Gilgit was thereafter replaced by the forces of Gulab Singh.
+In 1851, Muhammad Khan II was defeated by Gohar Aman, and the garrison was destroyed.
+The forces of Gulab Singh were unable to re-establish control over Gilgit until 1856, following the death of Gohar Aman.